 Which is Right for You?

-There are so many study options out there to help you prepare for the CMA exam, so all you have to do is decide what you need out of a good program.
-If you prefer accountability and access to a teacher then an instructor-led review is probably best for you.
+There are so many study options out there to help you prepare for the CMA exam, so all you have to do is decide what you need out of a program.
+If you prefer accountability and access to a teacher, make sure you choose a course that includes enough support.

-There is no right or wrong way to prepare for the CMA exam so be sure to choose an option that works for you.
-If you have any questions about specific programs feel free to drop a comment and I’ll reply back to you.
+There is no right or wrong way to prepare for the CMA exam, so be sure to choose an option that works best for you.
+If you have any questions about specific programs, feel free to drop a comment and I’ll reply back to you.